Manhattan D.A. Requests ‘Lengthy Prison Sentence’ for Harvey Weinstein

 FILE PHOTO: Film producer Harvey Weinstein arrives at the New York Criminal Court during his ongoing sexual assault trial in the Manhattan borough of New York City, New York, U.S., February 24, 2020...

 Former movie producer Harvey Weinstein should get a prison sentence that reflects not only his conviction for sexually assaulting two women, but a "lifetime of...
-Reuters Also reported by •Reuters India
+Reuters Also reported by •Reuters India •Hindu •USATODAY.com